-We asked former World Champion Gig Rower Adam Anderson to give us a real flavour of what you’re all going through at the moment with your training, how selection is shaping up and who are the contenders for #IoSWorldChampionships2019.
-Let us know what you think….
+We asked former World Champion Gig Rower Adam Anderson to give us a real flavour of what you’re all going through at the moment with your training, how crew selection is shaping up and who the contenders are for #IoSWorldChampionships2019.
+Let us know what you think…

 Last years Winners Looe and Caradon

 It is hard to look past these two crews if you were to place a bet on this year’s championships.
 Yes, they had very disappointing results at Newquay for very different reasons, but their pedigree at Scillies and through the season suggests they are still very much at the top of their game.
 Leanne Woodward, stroke rower for Caradon, is confident that they are able to retain their title.
 And their result at the County Championships has given them additional motivation for their winter training.

 One of the strengths of Caradon is always their squad depth and it sounds like they are continuing to build on this, “Selection is always difficult, but I’m excited by the strength and depth in our club this year, with some good youngsters coming through.”
 Leanne goes on to identify Mounts Bay, Falmouth and Fowey as their major rivals, whilst remaining open to the possibility of a strong crew from Scillies or an unknown dark horse.

 Matthew Newman, middle rower for Looe is confident that they will not let Newquay negatively affect their preparation for Scillies.
 ‘Following the disaster at Newquay we all had a bit of time off.
 Didn’t really need to motivate the boys very much, to be honest.
 We believe we would have won without the mishap.
 We definitely feel we can win Scillies again.
 As for a long reign at the top, I don’t know if that will happen.
 We’ve spent the last 6-7 years training hard.
 It just happened that we ran up against a strong Falmouth crew at the same period of time.’